Melody's Echo Chamber (album)

-Melody's Echo Chamber is the eponymous debut studio album by French musician Melody Prochet, under her project name Melody's Echo Chamber.
+Melody's Echo Chamber is the debut studio album by French musician Melody Prochet, under her project name Melody's Echo Chamber.
 It was released on 25 September 2012 on Weird World Record Co and Fat Possum Records.
 It received generally favorable reviews from critics who praised Prochet's efforts for her debut and also Kevin Parker's role in production.
 She supported the album's release with a tour that followed in North America, France and the United Kingdom and all of Europe.

-A compilation containing recording sessions for a scrapped sophomore album titled, Unfold, was released on 30 September 2022 to coincide with the 10th anniversary of the album.
+A compilation containing recording sessions for a scrapped sophomore album titled Unfold was released on 30 September 2022 to coincide with the 10th anniversary of the album.

 Musical style

 Speaking of the album's production, Melody Prochet wanted the tracks to be out of her comfort zone: "I tend to write songs with pretty chords and arpeggios, and I was kind of boring myself", she then had her producer Kevin Parker of Tame Impala "destroy everything" and "put it back together piece by piece."
 James Skinner of BBC Music said that this method resulted in "something that’s often otherworldly: washed-out and languid, frayed edges combining to create a beguiling whole; fuzzy arpeggios ringing out over washes of synth and electronica, electric guitars and live drums."
-Jon Parales termed the music as both neo-psychedelia and french pop and also considered the album an "anachronistic daydream of loops and live instruments."
+Jon Parales termed the music as both neo-psychedelia and French pop and also considered the album an "anachronistic daydream of loops and live instruments."
 He continued that it has "vintage drum samples and shoegazer distortion, string sections and abstract sounds running forward and backward."